 At the end of the summer school, students will be able:

-- To elaborate spatial plans and design using the complexity of spatial planning and strategy-making in relation to water issues
+- To elaborate a draft spatial plan and design using basic spatial planning and strategy-making tools in relation to water issues

-- To discuss the possible roles planning and design professionals might have in the practice
+- To discuss the possible roles planning and design professionals might have in delivering socially, economically and environmentally sustainable urban environments

-- To connect issues of governance, participation and democracy to spatial plan-making and design
+- To connect issues of governance, participation and democracy to spatial planning and design

 - To take general steps in spatial plan and strategy-making, using clear methods and tools associated with each step